TidalWavesNode/candles_miner_pub/README.md

 time,open,high,low,close

-A TVexport.csv example has been provided, containing 20,424 samples of hourly candles from various exchanges.
+A TVexport.csv example has been provided containing 20,724 hourly candles from 2023-03-03 14:00 UTC to 2025-08-06 15:00 UTC.
 You can also export this data from TradingView or any exchange’s API (e.g., Kraken, Coinbase, Binance, MEXC).

 ## 🛠️ Feature Engineering
 Run the feature generator to add technical features: